chinamike65/hugo-tuolesi/content/book1/book1en.md

 "The Three Main Paths" is about the three main paths of renunciation, bodhicitta, and emptiness, which must be memorized.

-There are more than ten chapters in "Song of the Stages of the Bodhi Path", which condensed the essence of the two major treatises, "The Extensive Treatise on the Stages of the Bodhi Path" and "The Brief Treatise on the Stages of the Bodhi Path".
+There are more than ten chapters in "Song of the Stages of the Bodhi Path", which condensed the essence of the two major treatises, "The Great Treatise on the Stages of the Path to Enlightenment" and "The Brief Treatise on the Stages of the Path to Enlightenment".

-Memorizing the merits and virtues of "The Poetry of the Bodhi Path" is equivalent to memorizing the merits of the "The Extensive Theory of the Bodhi Path" and "The Brief Review of the Bodhi Path".
+Memorizing the merits and virtues of "The Poetry of the Bodhi Path" is equivalent to memorizing the merits of the "The Great Treatise on the Stages of the Path to Enlightenment" and "The Brief Treatise on the Stages of the Path to Enlightenment".

 "Auspicious Hymn of the Eight Saints" should also be memorized.